Daniel-hub-es/mews_interview_2025/Analyses.md

 |----------------|-----------------|-----------------------|------------------------|-----------------------|---------------------------|----------------------------|-------------------------------|-----------------------|------------------------|----------|-------------------------|
 | 2501           | 148             | 605.22                | 487.39                 | 117.83                | 230.86                    | 183.85                     | 47.01                         | 1236401.22            | 17438.29               | 1.41%    | 1253839.52              |

+The table calculates a financial benefit of increasing the digital adoption.
 The data presented gives significant performance gap between guest who do checkin online versus who do so offline.

 - The Revenue Lift Per Stay shows 117.83$ more per stay than the offline guests (605,22$ vs 487,39$).